tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 A solid hand landed on his shoulder.
 He jumped slightly and looked back at Dr. Jameson.
 “No, let me.”
 She said cooly.
 His smile was weak in return.

-“And you are?”

-“Dr. Jameson.
-And you?”

-“Ben—f-from the magazine.”

-Her eyebrows raised.
-“Well, Ben from the magazine, I think I’ll introduce my candidate to everyone else.
-I appreciate your involvement.”

-She steered me towards the professors and away from ‘everyone else’.
+Without another word she steered me towards the professors and away from ‘everyone else’.
 I didn’t think it was possible, but my hands got even clammier.

 “Grahm, this is Dr’s Chilton, Meyers, and Potter.”
 She motioned to the three people before us.
 They each shook my hand in turn.
 “Drs, this is my mentee, Grahm.
 He’s especially interested in the evolutionary lineage of vascular plants, and one of my brightest students.
 Ask him anything about evolutionary taxonomy and you won’t be able to shut him up!”